kkita004/rshell/README.md

 <!--- ' -->

 * Attempting to use `cd -` without prior changing directories will send you to $HOME.

+* Cannot pipe the `cd` command.
+Doing so will result in `cd` executing and nothing else in the chain of pipes.

+* Redirecting input to/from `cd` will result in only the command `cd` executing, as the redirections are removed

 # ls
 cs 100 ls